jreisinger/docs/blog/2022-09-10-preventing-git-leaks.md

 gitleaks protect --no-banner --staged
 ```

+If, for some good reason, you want to skip gitleaks when committing: `SKIP=gitleaks git commit -m "commit message"`

 ## Existing commits

 The steps above will prevent you from committing secrets from now on.
 But you should also check existing commits because you might have committed a secret in the past.
 You can either do it on each commit by adding these lines to `~/.git-global-hooks/pre-commit`: